SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 interpolation such as that provided by :class:`iris.analysis.Linear` is not appropriate.
-The :class:`iris.analysis.AreaWeighted` scheme is less general than :class:`iris.analysis.Linear`, but it is a conservative regridding scheme meaning that the area weighted total is preserved across grids.
+The :class:`iris.analysis.AreaWeighted` scheme is less general than :class:`iris.analysis.Linear`, but it is a conservative regridding scheme meaning that the area weighted total is approximately preserved across grids.

 With :class:`~iris.analysis.AreaWeighted`, each target grid-box's data is computed as a weighted mean of all grid-boxes from the source grid.
 The weighting for any given target grid-box is the area of the intersection with each of the source grid-boxes.
+Such a scheme is an excellent choice when regridding from a high resolution grid to a lower resolution, since all source data points will be accounted for in the target grid.

 Using the same global grid we saw previously, along with a limited area cube containing total concentration of volcanic ash: